mallemjacob/basics_class/readme.md

 # Variables
 # Give lables to values.
-# Store values in variables
+# Store values in variables.

 #Datatypes